freedev/solr-import-export-json/README.md

-### solr-backup-restore-json
+### solr-import-export-json

-# Backup or restore a Solr collection to/from a json file.
+# Import/Export (or Restore/Backup) a Solr collection from/to a json file.

 enjoy :)